magento/magento2-samples/sample-module-custom-deployment-config/README.md

 Custom options also display in the `setup:install` command, allowing the user to specify custom configuration during installation.

 <h2 id="install">Install the sample module</h2>
 You'll find it useful to install this sample module so you can refer to it when you're coding your own custom commands.
-If you'd prefer not to, continue with <a href="#add-options">Add custom options to <code>setup:config:set</code></a>.
+If you'd prefer not to, continue with <a href="#add-options">Add custom options to the deployment configuration</a>.

 ### Clone the magento2-samples repository
 Clone the <a href="https://github.com/magento/magento2-samples" target="_blank">magento2-samples</a> repository using either the HTTPS or SSH protocols.

 ### Copy the code
-Create a directory for the sample module and copy `magento2-samples/sample-module-custom-deploymentconfig` to it:
+Create a directory for the sample module and copy `magento2-samples/sample-module-custom-deployment-config` to it:

     mkdir -p <your Magento install dir>/app/code/Magento/CustomDeploymentConfigExample
-    cp -R <magento2-samples clone dir>/sample-module-custom-deploymentconfig/* <your Magento install dir>/app/code/Magento/CustomDeploymentConfigExample
+    cp -R <magento2-samples clone dir>/sample-module-custom-deployment-config/* <your Magento install dir>/app/code/Magento/CustomDeploymentConfigExample

 ### Update the Magento database and schema
 If you added the module to an existing Magento installation, run the following command: